-Investigators typically submit for evaluation a minimum of three to five mice of each genotype, including the same number of age- and sex-matched controls.
+Investigators typically submit for evaluation a minimum of three to five mice of each genotype or experimental group, including the same number of age- and sex-matched controls.
 Controls are littermates exposed to the same environment and experimental conditions, not mice of the same background strain purchased from a commercial vendor.

 Urine and other fluids can also be analyzed.
-Because of the small volumes obtained from mice, however, pooling of samples from mice of the same genotype, age and sex may be indicated.
+Because of the small volumes obtained from mice, however, pooling of samples from mice of the same genotype/experimental group, age and sex may be indicated.

 A complete necropsy is performed.
-All organs are examined grossly, and the following organs are routinely weighed to the nearest milligram prior to fixation for determining organ-to-body weight ratios (percentage of body weight):
+All organs are examined grossly, and the following organs may be weighed to the nearest milligram prior to fixation for determining organ-to-body weight ratios (percentage of body weight):

 - Liver with gall bladder

 - Adrenals (both)